BartoszDabrowski00/OverseerModel/README.md

 ### Environment variables
 Remember to set the environment variables listed below:

- - TRAINING_DATA  -   path to training data
- - CNN_TRAINING_DATA - path to training data for cnn network
+ - TRAINING_DATA_PATH  -   path to training data (Works only with RAVDESS dataset)
- - RECORDINGS_PATH - path to the folder with recordings
+ - TEST_RECORDINGS_PATH - path to test recording (that are in wav format)